 Walk along the Rua da Junqueira and through the shopping district.

-Turn right on the Rua da Alegria, and see the looming spire of the Igreja Paroquial de São José de Ribamar, below.
+Turn right onto the Rua da Alegria, and see the looming spire of the Igreja Paroquial de São José de Ribamar, below.

-After the church, turn left on the Avenida Mouzinho de Albuquerque and head towards the sea, joining the Senda Litoral here.
-Turn right on the seaside street called the Avenida dos Banhos.
-The Camino walks along this wide avenue, with it own promenade, along the beach called the Praia Redonda.
+After reaching the sea once again, turn right on the seaside street called the Avenida dos Banhos.
+The Camino walks along this wide avenue, with its own promenade, along the beach called the Praia Redonda.

 Continuing to walk north along the Avenida dos Banhos, is the next beach, the Praia da Salgueira.
 Below, you can see the walkway promenade.

 The Avenida dos Banhos ends after the giant sports stadium on your right and becomes a pedestrian way by this pergola, called the Rua do Alto de Martins Vaz at the Praia da Lada I. The cloudy day was becoming a bit blustery!

 The pedestrian way walks on only briefly, becomes the Avenida dos Pescadores at the Praia Lagoa then becomes a pedestrian walkway once again.

 This section of the Way is all on cobblestone, or actually granite setts along the avenues and pedestrian ways.
-The Way continues on it's on granite cobblestone walkway as the Avenida dos Pescadores becomes a street for motor vehicles once again.
+The Way continues on it's granite cobblestone walkway as the Avenida dos Pescadores becomes a street for motor vehicles once again.

-At the side beach, the Praia da Fragosa we left the busy Avenida dos Pecadores as it bends hard to the right, and we stay to the left, closer to the shore, following walkways until the first boardwalk system begins.
-We are now leaving the developed beaches and skyscrapers behind.
+At the side beach, the Praia da Fragosa we left the busy Avenida dos Pecadores as it bends hard to the right, and we stayed to the left, closer to the shore, following walkways until the first boardwalk system began.
+We were now leaving the developed beaches and skyscrapers behind.

 The boardwalk ends on the Avenida Jardim do Praia, by the beach the Praia do Esteiro.
 Continue on the Avenida Jardim do Praia for 750 meters or so, passing by one beach after another.
-When the road ends, we turned onto the Rua do Sargaceiro, to walk again by the beach on a developed road.
+When the road ended, we turned onto the Rua do Sargaceiro, to walk again by the beach on a developed road.
 Here the beaches are rocky, and the beachfront is lined with quaint beach houses along the road.